KILIMANJARO CLIMBING TRAINING

 Use everyday occurrences as training opportunities.

 Find other opportunities as you go about your day, in addition to your more formal training program.
 Do you own a dog?
 When you take Milo for his daily walk, put on a daypack weighing 6&8 Kg.
-Take the stairs, mow the lawn, whatever gets you moving.
+Take the stairs, mow the lawn, or whatever gets you moving.

 Put on your boots and daypack and go outside whenever possible.
 Hiking up and down hills on rough terrain will give you a sense of what it's like on the mountain.
 Increasing the length of your walks will help you prepare for being on your feet for long periods of time.